funalab/CULPICO/README.md

 2. Train model with the above-prepared dataset.

     Specify the folder names that contained source and target images using `--source` and `--target`option, respectively.
-    The accepted options will be displayed by `-h` option.

     ```sh
     % python src/train.py --source shsy5y --target mcf7 [optional arguments]
     ```

+    The accepted options will be displayed by `-h` option.
-    Prepare the config file describing detailed parameters for training.
+    We prepared the following options for training.

     ```
     dataset-dir                                 : Specify directory path for dataset contained train, validation and test.